 Foreclosure in California

-California is a title theory state where property is in trust until payment in full happens for the underlying loan.
-The document that secures the trust is a Deed of Trust but is commonly referred to as a mortgage.
-California is a non-judicial foreclosure state so a lender doesn't have to take you to court to foreclose on your home.
-They foreclose through the deed of trust at a trustee auction after all the proper notices are given.
-Deeds of trust have a power of sale clause that allow a trustee to sell the property in order to satisfy the defaulted loan.
+California is a title theory state where the property is in trust until payment in full happens for the underlying loan.
+If you or your family need advice from a bankruptcy attorney regarding a possible foreclosure of your home, the office of Christopher Hewitt has been serving Riverside Country for almost 20 years.
+The document that secures the trust is a Deed of Trust, commonly referred to as a mortgage.
+California is a non-judicial foreclosure state, so a lender doesn't have to take you to court to foreclose on your home.
+After all the proper notices are given, they foreclose through the deed of trust at a trustee auction.
+Deeds of trust have a power of sale clause that allows a trustee to sell the property to satisfy the defaulted loan.

-In California it typically take at least 120 days to get a foreclosure to go through.
+In California it typically takes at least 120 days to get a foreclosure to go through.
 They have to record a default in the county where the home is.
-This typically occurs after a home owner is in serious default (typically 4-6 months).
+This typically occurs after a homeowner is in serious default (typically 4-6 months).
 Foreclosure cannot then move forward for at least 60 days and then the borrower must receive a 20 day notice before any sale, mailed to the borrower.